How to Shade Alternate Rows in Excel?

 - Conditional formatting works on the basis of logical results TRUE or FALSE.

-- ISODD and ISEVEN functions are useful with helper column of serial numbers.
+- ISODD and ISEVEN functions are useful with the helper column of serial numbers.

 This has been a guide to Shade Alternate Rows in Excel.
 Here we discuss the top 3 methods to shade alternate rows in excel along with examples and downloadable excel template.
 You may learn more about excel from the following articles –